How to Hire Faster: 10 Effective Strategies

 Figuring out how to hire faster isn’t easy—that’s why you landed on this blog.

-The good news is that implementing even just one (let alone two or three) of the strategies listed below, which we’ve gathered over a half-decade of working with hiring teams, will help you accomplish just that.
+The good news is that implementing even just one (let alone two or three) of the strategies listed below, which we’ve gathered over 8 years of working with hiring teams, will help you accomplish just that.

-One of the best ways to accelerate the hiring process, reduce costs, and even improve the candidate experience is to include one-way interview software in your talent acquisition strategy.
+One of the best ways to hire faster, reduce costs, and even improve the candidate experience is to include one-way interview software in your talent acquisition strategy.

-On average, studies show it can take up to 23 days to complete the interview process—even longer if you need to schedule one-on-one sessions with countless applicants.
+On average, studies show it can take up to 44 days to complete the interview process, and even longer if you need to schedule one-on-one sessions with countless applicants.

 One-way video interview software like Hireflix makes it easy to screen and evaluate dozens of candidates faster and more efficiently.